-SITE NUMBER: B0918 NAME of SITE: Countesswells Expansion Proposer: Stewart Milne Homes Nature of the proposal: Mixed Use developr nent as a planned ex tension to Countesswells Community (OP58).
-Checklist Score: 44 Constraints: Pylor ns, Woodland Recommendation: Undesirable Justification: The proposed expansion sites are less suitable for development than the currently allocated site OP58: Countesswells.
+SITE NUMBER: B0918 NAME of SITE: Countesswells Expansion

+Nature of the proposal: Mixed Use development as a planned extension to Countesswells Community (OP58).

+Checklist Score: 44 Constraints: Pylons, Woodland

+The proposed expansion sites are less suitable for development than the currently allocated site OP58: Countesswells.
 Development on the expansion sites would lead to loss of woodland and disturbance to designated species and their habitats.
 Development on these sites would be visually intrusive and would have a detrimental impact on the surrounding landscape.
 The Countesswells allocation (OP58) is anticipated to build out at a rate of about 200-250 units per year and is not expected to be complete until post 2020.
 Adding additional land to the OP58 allocation is not likely to increase housebuilding on this site in the next plan period.
-The overall vision and spatial strategy of the Local Development Plan is considered to be appropriate and was established following the Examination into the 2012 Local Development Plan.
-Adequate housing and employment has been provided to meet the allowances set in the emerging Strategic Development Plan.
-The emerging Strategic Development Plan already seeks to supply a generous supply of housing land and there is no numerical justification to allocate further housing sites.
-Under these circumstances, it is considered that there are insufficient over-riding benefits arising from this site which would justify allocating it for development.